Homicides at Apartment Complexes

 While apartment complexes cannot always ensure the safety of residents, they are expected to keep the property reasonably safe for tenants and visitors.
 Each state has its own rules about how much of a duty is owed to tenants.
 In Tennessee, for example, the state Supreme Court has held that landlords have a special relationship with their tenants that require them to take reasonable steps to protect their safety.
 When a homicide occurs at an apartment complex, it may be possible to hold the apartment owner responsible for a security failure.

 As a family member, you will need to establish that the apartment complex owner knew or should have foreseen that a homicide could occur on the premises.
-In most cases, this requires you to establish the foreseeability of the homicide.
+In most cases involving an apartment complex shooting in Memphis, an attorney must establish the foreseeability of the homicide.
 Where the apartment is located and whether there were prior homicides or crimes in that neighborhood or on the premises are factors to be considered when trying to establish the foreseeability of your loved one's death.
 In general, there must be prior crimes in close proximity to the site, and the prior crimes must also be similar to your loved one's homicide.